starburstaudio/website/README.md

 ## 📜 License

-All code in this repository is licensed under the GNU General Public License v3.0 or later
+All code in this repository is licensed under the GNU Affero General Public License v3.0 or later.
+If you've never heard of it, [here](https://www.gnu.org/licenses/why-affero-gpl.html) is some info on it.

 [See the license](./LICENSE)